postmannen/steward/README.md

 ### How to send a Message

-The API for sending a message from one node to another node is by pasting a structured JSON object into the socket file file called `steward.sock` which by default lives in the `./tmp` directory.
-This file will be read continously, and when updated the content will be picked up, umarshaled, and if OK it will be sent a message to the node specified in the `toNode` field.
+The API for sending a message from one node to another node is by pasting a structured JSON object into the socket file file called `steward.sock` which by default lives in the `./tmp` directory, or by starting the TCPListener, or via http (not implented yet).
+The message will be picked up, umarshaled, and if OK it will be sent as a message to the node specified in the `toNode` field.

 The `method` is what defines what the event will do.

 The `Operation` field is a little bit special.
 This field is used with the `REQOpCommand` to specify what operation command to run, and also it's arguments.

+#### Send to socket with netcat

+`nc -U ./tmp/steward.sock < myMessage.json`

 #### The current `operation`'s that are available are